Botanic Gardens MRT station: Downtown Line

 Botanic Gardens was first announced to be an interchange station with the Downtown Line (DTL) in 2007, and the LTA announced on 15 July 2008 that it would be part of DTL Stage 2 (DTL2).
 The contract for the design and construction of Botanic Gardens station and associated tunnels was awarded to Sembawang Engineers and Constructors Pte Ltd for in July 2009.
 The contract also includes the construction of the adjacent Stevens station.
 Construction of the station was scheduled to commence in the third quarter of 2009 and targeted to complete by 2015.

 On 11 March 2012, a worker died when a concrete slab fell on him.
 Rescuers had to use a breaking tool to break the concrete slab and recover his body.
 The station opened on 27 December 2015 along with the other DTL2 stations.
+Prime Minister Lee Hsien Loong presided over the DTL2 opening ceremony held at this station.

 On 4 May 2017, a faulty Platform Screen Door (PSD) on the Downtown Line (DTL) platform caused delays for trains heading to Chinatown station as the staff had to manually operate the doors.
 At 9:37 am, the Chinatown-bound platform was temporarily closed to allow DTL train services to proceed without further delays.
 The fault was resolved by 12:54 pm, and Chinatown-bound services resumed at Botanic Gardens station.
 An investigation determined that groundwater seepage had damaged the PSD's electrical components, causing the fault.
 The seepage issue was resolved by grouting with a polyurethane chemical to fill the void and prevent further leaks.